nrkno/Sofie-TV-automation/documentation/system-overview/gateways/sofie-mos-gateway.md

 # Sofie MOS Gateway

+{% hint style="info" %}
+Please note that this documentation is being actively developed during Q2 2019, and that the content and links are likely to undergo drastic changes from day to day.
+{% endhint %}

 ## MOS Protocol

 Read more about the MOS Protocol at [www.mosprotocol.com](http://mosprotocol.com/).
 Sofie MOS Gateway uses MOS Protocol v2.8.4.